paulobolinhas/Smart-Home/README.md

 # Smart-Home

-PROTOTYPE DESIGN - Design and development of an interface for a Smart Home.
+Prototype design and development of an interface for a Smart Home.

 ### to improve: